-Modern applications deployments have increased in complexity due to distributed architectures with microservices.
-Increased number of microservices with multiple developers involved in development and release makes it difficult to track the root cause of failures.
+Modern applications deployments have increased in complexity due to distributed architectures with microservices, increased number of microservices with multiple developers involved in development and release makes it difficult to track the root cause of failures.
 Metrics may not always reflect the underlying issue in the initial test, and root cause analysis requires distributed log analysis.

 It leverages unsupervised and supervised machine learning and Artificial Intelligence (AI) techniques to analyze 1000’s of metrics (infra and APM) and logs data to perform in-depth analysis of architectural regressions, performance, scalability and security violations of new releases in a scalable way for enterprises.

-Autopilot exposes REST interface for triggering analysis, status queries and retrieving reports.
+Continuous Verification exposes REST interface for triggering analysis, status queries and retrieving reports.
 These interfaces provide an easy to integrate with deployment pipelines from Spinnaker, Jenkins and other delivery tools.
 Automated analysis is triggered using the Analysis interface (CAS interface) and reports are accessed using Reporting service.

-Autopilot provides interfaces for retrieving reports and query for status of runs in progress.
+Continuous Verification provides interfaces for retrieving reports and query for status of runs in progress.
 The GUI provides easy to navigate and access capabilities for viewing reports and analyzing logs for diagnostics.

-Autopilot Admin interface allows creating Data Source accounts for fetching monitoring information, creating Application groups and permissions and default templates.
+Continuous Verification Admin interface allows creating Data Source accounts for fetching monitoring information, creating Application groups and permissions and default templates.
 Users can also modify templates and applications based on permissions assigned.